-A good solution architecture is one that stands the test of time; one that is representative of the overall solution and can be validated against different stakeholder needs.
+A good solution architecture is one that stands the test of time; one that is representative of the overall solution, and can be validated against different stakeholder needs.
 An excellent solution architecture is one that achieves all of these without being overly abstract.

-Our team helps customers build system architectures that ensure systems and processes have maximum alignment with business goals.
+At Arxxus, our team helps customers build system architectures that ensure systems and processes have maximum alignment with business goals.
 The solutions provide the extremely important function of driving technology roadmaps to help meet business needs at various levels of the organisation.